 - User trust.
 The IoT-powered shopping won’t be a ‘just develop it, and they will adopt’ opportunity since the Internet of Things' privacy, security, and governance concerns should be thoroughly solved and later explained to the potential users.
 This challenge requires involvement and effort from payment providers, financial institutions, fintech advisory, and technology companies to educate the customers and articulate the applied security measures that will protect their data.
 Moreover, IoP providers should also be transparent about what information is collected and how it is used.

 - Integration.
-The implementation of IoT in fintech makes payment providers cooperate with firms and software approaches that haven’t typically been connected with financial interactions.
+The implementation of IoT in finance areas makes payment providers cooperate with firms and software approaches that haven’t typically been connected with financial interactions.
 All this will promote the importance of legacy system modernization, application of microservices, DevOps, and open APIs to streamline interoperation.

 - Data ownership.
 IoT-based transactions will produce rich volumes of data that can be employed to discover engaging user experiences and innovative revenue streams.
 The main bottleneck will be to make a bargain about the information usage and sharing with financial institutions, clients, fintech solution providers, and technology firms.
 On top of that, we cannot ignore global and regional regulations, namely the California Consumer Privacy Act (CCPA) and the General Data Protection Regulation (GDPR), so the IoP providers should also think through what information will be collected and how it will be stored.